peniakoff/awesome-deploy/README.md

 # AWeSome-deploy

 ---
-### Attention! ###

-**NodeJS v14 is deprecated!
-It means all images cotaining NodeJS v14 have been upgraded to NodeJS v18.
-Tags with old name convention have been stored just for compatibilit and they will be removed in the future!**

----

 Docker linux image for deployment (eg. via Bitbucket's Pipelines) to AWS

 Depends on the tag image contains different tools for deploying your stuff to AWS.
-Core for Dockerimage based on the `debian:stable` image and by default contains Amazon Corretto 11 JDK, Maven, Python 3, Make, AWS SAM CLI (`v1.94.0`) and AWS CLI.
+Core for Dockerimage based on the `debian:stable` image and by default contains Amazon Corretto 11 JDK, Maven, Python 3, Make, AWS SAM CLI (`v1.120.0`) and AWS CLI.

 Default Linux timezone is set to Europe/Warsaw and file encoding is set to UTF-8.